Heirloom Sweet Potatoes

-Instead, sweet potatoes that have “mass appeal” because of their hardiness and look, like Beauregard and Jewell, get the agricultural mass producers’ focus.
+Instead, varieties that have "mass appeal" because of their hardiness and look, like Beauregard and Jewell, get the agricultural mass producers’ focus.
 However, mass-produced sweet potatoes tend not to be as tasty as the heirloom varieties.

 Decades ago, preservationists began to collect and save samples of the open-pollinated (nature’s way without human involvement) sweet potato varieties.
 These varieties have become known as heirloom sweet potatoes.

-More than thirty heirloom sweet potato varieties are listed below.
+More than thirty of these varieties are listed below.
 Some, like Nancy Hall, Hayman and Yellow Jersey, may be easier to find in the United States than others.

 Amish White Bunch